jonathanlao/jonathanlao.github.io/_posts/2020-04-24-omscs-kbai.md

 The entire syllabus can be viewed [here](http://lucylabs.gatech.edu/kbai/).

 A small aside: I'm a strong believer that all classes should have the entire syllabus available from the start.
 Classes rarely change much from semester-to-semester and one of OMSCS's biggest advantages is the ability to do your school on your own schedule.
-While I am sure there are some logistic issues to work out, releasing assignments week-to-week creates an unneccessary artificial time constraint on students.
+While I am sure there are some logistic issues to work out, releasing assignments week-to-week creates an unnecessary artificial time constraint on students.
 While other classes will suffer from poor communication and unclear requirements, David Joyner's courses are always exceptionally well-run.

 As for the class itself, it is more theory than practical/technical.
 The biggest complaints of the course is that the programming projects are only peripherally related to the content, which I think is valid, and that there is too much paper writing, which I do not think is valid.
 While most of your OMSCS work will be programming-based, being able to competently  read research and write papers are absolutely vital skills for to a grad student.
 Frankly, I think those who are turned off by this aspect of the course are just not particularly good at these skills - and they should get take this class to get better at it.